Scaling Asynchronous Tasks with Laravel Vapor and AWS SQS

 });

-In this example, calling the /podcast route pushes a ProcessPodcast job onto the handle method of that job.
+In this example, calling the /podcast route pushes a ProcessPodcast job onto the queue. automatically triggers a dedicated function to execute the handle method of that job.
 Unlike local drivers, this happens across isolated environments, ensuring one heavy job doesn't stall your entire application.

 Handling Job Failures